Sanusi30014/Peerchat/README.md

 This project contains features such as, real-time video and audio communication, creating private rooms, and controls that allow users to mute their audio and turn off their camara.

 Technology used:
-WebRTC API
+WebRTC API,
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
 agora.IO (for signaling between peers)

 How to use it?